jhnwu3/BioNetGMMFit/README.md

         git clone https://github.com/jhnwu3/CyGMM.git

-    to quickly download the program to a specified directory.
+    to quickly download the program to a specified directory or if you don't have git, simply click on the green code button and left click download.
+Images below show where to click.

 2. Install Eigen and Boost C++ libraries by running the install shell script by typing in the terminal